LucaPredieri/LucaPredieri/README.md

-- 👋 Hi, I’m @LucaPredieri
+- 👋 Hi, I’m Luca Predieri!
-- 👀 I’m interested in Arduino, electronics and software engineering.
+- 👀 I’m interested in Arduino, electronics and music.
 - 🌱 I’m currently studying biomedical engineering at Università degli Studi di Genova, Italy.
-- 📫 How to reach thought instagram: @instapreddi
+- 📫 You can reach me through:
+- - Instagram: @instapreddi
+- - Email: luca.predieri2018@gmail.com

 <!---
 LucaPredieri/LucaPredieri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.